3 days - 12 Stops

 Time to rest up for the following day at one of Wellsboro’s several lodges.
 Stay the night at Bear Mountain Lodge, a little gem that is tucked away in the heart of the woods.
 The property has the perfect blend of adventure and casual elegance.
 With complimentary breakfast, a hot tub, and access to the Pine Creek Rail Trail, you are sure to find the perfect way to unwind.
 For a change of pace, stay at the Penn Wells Lodge, a beautifully furnished property located in downtown Wellsboro.

-As night approaches, you’ll bear witness to some of the darkest skies in PA at Cherry Springs State Park — the second International Dark Sky Park in the world and one of the best places on the Eastern Seaboard for amateur stargazing.
-Just 18 miles off of Route 6, Cherry Springs State Park boasts a 300-by-600-foot observation field with a 360-degree view of the sky set atop a mountain.
-Under ideal conditions, visitors will be starry-eyed, seeing more than 6,000 stars blanketing the sky from horizon to horizon, as well as satellites, planets, and moons.
+As night approaches, you’ll bear witness to some of the darkest skies in PA at Cherry Springs State Park — designated as a Gold Level Dark Sky Park by the International Dark-Sky Association and one of the best places on the Eastern Seaboard for amateur stargazing.
+Just 18 miles off Route 6, Cherry Springs State Park boasts a 300-by-600-foot observation field with a 360-degree view of the sky set atop a mountain.
+Under ideal conditions, visitors will be starry-eyed, seeing thousands upon thousands stars blanketing the sky from horizon to horizon, as well as satellites, planets, and moons.

 Spend the night at Sweden Valley Cabins, where you can find a fully stocked kitchen and games to keep you busy, such as checkers, Lincoln Logs, and puzzles.
 The sounds of the running stream outside the window will create the perfect relaxing atmosphere as you turn in for the evening.